rrodrifo/digital-garden-jekyll-template/_notes/Paul Gilroy.md

 > “In dealing with the relationship of race to class it has been commonplace to recall Stuart Hall's suggestive remark that the former is the modality in which the latter is lived.” (p.
 85)

-> “What is more significant for present purposes is that in the Africentric discourse on which both sides of opinion draw, the idea of a diaspora composed of communities that are both similar and different tends to disappear somewhere between the invocations of an African motherland and the powerful critical commentaries on the immediate, local conditions in which a particular performance of a piece of music originates.” (p.
+> “What is more significant for present purposes is that in the Africentric discourse on which both sides of opinion draw the idea of a diaspora composed of communities that are both similar and different tends to disappear somewhere between the invocations of an African motherland and the powerful critical commentaries on the immediate, local conditions in which a particular performance of a piece of music originates.” (p.
 87)

 → Music Criticism and the Politics od Racial Authenticity